 Q: Why do California courts award spousal support?

-Spousal support in California is meant to bridge the gap between the time it takes for that spouse to obtain employment or resources that meet their cost of living needs.
+Paying spousal support in California is meant to bridge the gap between the time it takes for that spouse to obtain employment or resources that meet their cost of living needs.
 After divorce, one spouse is often left at a disadvantage due to the fact they are untrained or cannot obtain employment because they have been out of the workforce for such a significant amount of time.
-Spousal support allows them to maintain the established marital standard of living while they become self-supporting.
+Paying spousal support allows the supported spouse to maintain the established marital standard of living while they become self-supporting.